-I&C Performance testing using the plunge tank test at AMS
+I&C performance testing using the plunge tank test at AMS.

 The response time of temperature sensors is tested in-situ using the Loop Current Step Response (LCSR) method and Self-Heating Index (SHI) measurements.
 The LCSR method is based on heating the RTD’s sensing element with a small electric current.
 This current causes a temperature transient in the RTD that is then analyzed using AMS proprietary software to determine the RTD’s response time.
-The LCSR method has been formally approved by the U.S. Nuclear Referred Commission (NRC) for measurement of “in-service response times” of safety-system RTDs in nuclear power plants.
+The LCSR method has been formally approved by the U.S. Nuclear Regulatory Commission (NRC) for measurement of “in-service response times” of safety-system RTDs in nuclear power plants.

 In addition to LCSR tests, SHI measurements are made on nuclear power plant RTDs as an added measure of dynamic performance.
 As in LCSR test, SHI measurements involve a series of small electric currents that are applied to the RTD to measure the increase in its resistance as a function of input electrical power.
 The result, referred to as the SHI, corresponds to the RTD’s ability to dissipate heat and is thereby related to its dynamic performance.